ssunday/ssunday.github.io/recordings.md

 **The Trinity and the One** - A group of bizarre heroes of Tyra Kolaq'blegae.
 Cyclone, King, Spellbinder, and Farrco are its members.
 The group that my novels are concerned with.

+**Gods** - Useless beings with titles that grant them 'greater' understanding over certain concepts.
+Generally seen as useless.
+Two Empirians have usurped the title of God: King Haeihlseth of Magaya is the God of Magic and The Ascended is the God of Knowledge.

 Assorted Tyra Tarkush definitions:

 *Aye* - Yes *Aye ky* is 'I'm with you on that'